Skip to content

 Vancouver WA brewery crawl

-Bend brewery district day trip
+Bend tasting district day trip

 Bend sits 3.5 hours from Portland and anchors at Deschutes Brewery Bend original location, 10 Barrel Pub on Galveston, and Bend Brewing Co on NW Brooks.
-Most guests book an overnight stay at The Oxford Hotel Bend to spread the tasting across two days, though a day trip with 3 stops fits if your group leaves Portland before 8 a.m.
-The Sprinter handles the longer run comfortably.
+Most guests book an overnight stay at The Oxford Hotel to spread the tasting across two days, though a day trip with 3 stops fits if your group leaves Portland before 8 a.m.
+The Sprinter excursion chauffeur format handles the longer run comfortably.

 Sisters Three Creeks and Smith Rock